• Art magazine

 What are the methods for visualizing project management?

-In essence, there are three approaches to visual project management that help you with your planning and work organization, especially if you have employees or work in a team.
+Essentially, there are three approaches to visual project management that will help you with your planning and work organization, especially if you have employees or work in a team.

 Time rays and timelines (Gantt diagrams)

-Graphic timelines are perfect if you want to know when individual project phases ideally start.
-At the same time, they gain an overview of the necessary duration of each phase.
+Graphical timelines are ideal if you want to know when individual project phases should ideally start.
+They also provide an overview of the required duration of each phase.

 Tip: At the provider Miro you will find a template Timeline Template from a well -carried out project .